-Since moving to Manhattan in 2021, Eli has worked on a variety of projects, including the Broadway-bound revival of Evita at American Repertory Theater, the world premiere of The Griswolds' Broadway Vacation at Seattle's 5th Avenue Theatre, and the sold-out run of Oratorio for Living Things at Ars Nova.
+Since moving to Manhattan in 2021, Eli has worked on a variety of projects, including The Wrong Man at MCC Theater, the Broadway-bound revival of Evita at American Repertory Theater, the world premiere of The Griswolds' Broadway Vacation at Seattle's 5th Avenue Theatre, and the sold-out run of Oratorio for Living Things at Ars Nova.
 Most recently, he was hired as a Keyboard 2 substitute for the Broadway production of Disney's Aladdin.
 Additionally, he has worked with TADA Youth Theater and Brooklyn Children's Theatre, teaching children as young as five years-old musical theatre skills in both on-site and public school settings.

 As a music director in Boston, Eli was active in the local theatre scene, music directing and conducting shows like The Last Five Years, Spelling Bee, and American Idiot at Berklee College of Music, as well as The View UpStairs and Songs for A New World at Speakeasy Stage Company, Boston's premiere professional theater.
 Eli also worked as an accompanist for many of Boston Conservatory's vocal studios and classes.
 During this time, Eli cultivated his skills in music mixing and production, becoming fluent with recording software like Pro Tools, Logic Pro X, and Mainstage.